-The Soviets enter Volozhyn
+The Soviets enter Volozhin

 We went into the mill.
 Father distributed sacks of flour to the neighbors.
 We also took some of it into our house.
 As we entered our home, we heard an intense noise.
 Through the windows we saw an armored vehicle running in the deserted street.
 The tank stopped near our house.
 Soldiers came down to check the bridge.
 It was the Red Army reconnaissance patrol.

-And indeed the commissars, the true rulers, arrived.
+And indeed, the commissars, the true rulers, arrived.
 They established the new order.
 Crowded meetings were held in the cinema and in the fire brigade halls.
-The Soviet state, its regime, wealth and achievements were praised.
-Jokes were transmitted from mouth to mouth about the communists' bragging.
+The Soviet state, its regime, wealth, and achievements were praised.
+Jokes were transmitted from mouth to mouth about the Communists' bragging.
 We have in our wealthy state all the best, even matches.
 There used to be, probably sometimes, a lack of matches.
 But these times did not pass.
-During this year a lack of many products emerged in the shops, among them sugar, white flour, and even matches.
-But abundant and big were the queue lines, a brand new phenomenon in our shtetl.
+During this year, a lack of many products emerged in the shops, among them sugar, white flour, and even matches.
+But abundant and big were the queue lines, a brand-new phenomenon in our shtetl.
 It was swiftly imported from Mother Russia and adopted in our country.
 In each place where goods were sold and to which a group of customers was attracted, a line was formed.
 It grew bigger hour by hour and would reach unseen dimensions.

 The gymnasium manager, Dr. Konopnitski, did not flee.
 He stayed on his job and continued his style of teaching.
-Once, he compared Hitler's regime to a pyramid, staying on its top and leaning on the soldier's bayonets.
+Once, he compared Hitler's regime to a pyramid, standing on its top and leaning on the soldier's bayonets.
 Our director's opinion was that during war, when the bayonets would turn to where there was a real need for them, the pyramid must collapse.
 The NKVD understood whom he had in mind.
 On the next day he was arrested and sent to the gulag land, from which he never returned.

 Pani (Mrs.) Kopylova, our director's spouse, taught us natural sciences.
 She was exiled to Siberia after her husband's arrest.

 New comrades joined our narrow circle of Jewish students.
 We used to meet on the long winter evenings, satisfied with what had happened around.
 We had a real sense of the historical events we witnessed.
-We organized mini-meetings in which satirical sayings about the new order and life style were expressed for fun: Sugar like sugar, but emotions are many: assemblies, weddings, and parties inside, and lines without end extend on the streets…
+We organized mini meetings in which satirical sayings about the new order and lifestyle were expressed for fun: Sugar like sugar, but emotions are many: assemblies, weddings, and parties inside, and lines without end extend on the streets…

-The new authorities did confiscate both of Volozhyn's ground-sawmills (Polak's and Rapoport-Perlman's).
+The new authorities did confiscate both of Volozhin's ground-sawmills (Polak's and Rapoport-Perlman's).
 The mills were returned to the people and unified into a single wood plant.
 Father was dismissed and sent to work in the woods in the vicinity.
 Grandfather Hirsh Malkin was also employed at similar work.

 The arrest and exile